grig23/primetime.en/help/AccountIQ/limitations.md

 * When you are defining a new [segment](/help/AccountIQ/segments-timeframe.md) for an operation you can add metrics.
 But if you select a saved segment then you cannot add more metrics to refine the segment.

 * Granularity and timeframe selector is limited to one week or one month, which means data can be evaluated on a single week or a single month only.

+* Predefined intervals are currently disabled in granularity and timeframe selector, and will be available in a future version.